 Admittance to the degree course in Medicine and Surgery is subject to selection through HUMAT admission tests, also open to last and second-to-last year high school students.

-Humanitas University welcomes and encourages applications from talented students from all over the world.
+Humanitas University welcomes applications from talented students from all over the world.
 On this page, you will find the steps you need to follow in order to send your application and all the key information regarding the admission test.